AI Video

 Does Nano Banana text-to-video work on iOS?

 Mobile access depends on the product surface.
-A Google app, Google Vids, or a wrapper may expose a mobile workflow, but the official model boundary remains the same: Nano Banana for images or frames, Veo for Google video generation.
+A Google app, Google Vids, a Gemini Omni-supported surface, or a wrapper may expose a mobile workflow, but the boundary remains the same: Nano Banana for images or frames, and Google video generation by surface through Vids, Omni, or Veo.

 What is the safest first action?

 Use Google Vids for a first-party no-cost browser test if it is available to your account.
+If a Google product exposes Gemini Omni, test it as an app-surface video creation or editing route.
 If you need developer automation, check Gemini API Veo paid-tier access.
 If you use a wrapper, verify owner, credits, watermark, uploads, rights, and support before sending real assets.